Katie-Watts/Quality-Control/README.md

 # Quality-Control
-Quality control for datasets used in meta-analysis
+Quality control for datasets used in severity GWAS meta-analysis